-3. Describe any challenges the state faces in complying with the Synar regulation.
-(Check all that apply and describe each challenge in the text box below it.)

-Limited resources for law enforcement of youth access laws

-Limited Number of OATC Staff: During the last three years, OATC has gone through a substantial re-organization.
-At the time of the FFY 2019 Annual Synar Report, there were 22 OATC enforcement agents including directors and field agents.
-Sixteen (16) agents are responsible for conducting compliance checks.

-Limited Compliance Check Experience of OATC Staff: Many supervisors and agents conducting compliance checks are new hires, without experience in the annual Synar inspections.

-Limited resources for activities to support enforcement and compliance with youth tobacco access laws

-Limitations in the state youth tobacco access laws

-Limited public support for enforcement of youth tobacco access laws

-Limitations on completeness/accuracy of list of tobacco outlets

-Limited expertise in survey methodology
+3. e any challenges the state faces in complying with the Synar regulation.
+(Check apply and describe each challenge in the text box below it.) $\boxtimes$ Limited resources for law enforcement of youth access laws Limited Number of OATC Staff: During the last few years, OATC has gone through a substantial re-organization.
+At the time of the FFY 2020 Annual Synar Report, there were 24 OATC enforcement agents including directors and field agents.
+Nineteen (19) agents are responsible for conducting compliance checks.
+Limited Compliance Check Experience of OATC Staff : Many supervisors and agents conducting compliance checks are new hires, without experience in the annual Synar inspections.
+Limited resources for activities to support enforcement and compliance with youth tobacco access laws Limitations in the state youth tobacco access laws Limited public support for enforcement of youth tobacco access laws Limitations on completeness/accuracy of list of tobacco outlets Limited expertise in survey methodology

-Laws/regulations limiting the use of minors in tobacco inspections

-Difficulties recruiting youth inspectors

-$\boxtimes$ Issues regarding the balance of inspections conducted by youth inspectors age 15 and under

-Inspections for FFY 2019 were not balanced by age.
-Of the 676 completed inspections, 56.4% were conducted by 16 year olds, 43.6% were conducted by 17 year olds, and none were conducted by 18 year olds.
+Laws/regulations limiting the use of minors in tobacco inspections Difficulties recruiting youth inspectors Issues regarding the balance of inspections conducted by youth inspectors age 15 lunder Inspections for FFY 2021 were not balanced by age.
+Of the 774 completed inspections, 70.37% were conducted by 16 year olds, 29.6% were conducted by 17 year olds, and none were conducted by 18 year olds.
 The state will continue to work with OATC to balance the age of youth inspectors.

-$\boxtimes$ Issues regarding the balance of inspections conducted by one gender of youth inspectors

-Inspections for FFY 2019 were not balanced by gender: 56.5% of the 676 completed inspections were conducted by males, with 43.5% conducted by females.
+Issues regarding the balance of inspections conducted by one gender of youth pectors Inspections for FFY 2021 were not balanced by gender: 62.79% of the 774 completed inspections were conducted by males, with 37.21% conducted by females.
 The state will continue to work with OATC to balance the gender of youth inspectors.
-This is an improvement over FFY 2018, when 65% of completed inspections were conducted by males, and 35% were conducted by females.

 The Louisiana Office of Alcohol and Tobacco Control instructed agents prior to beginning SYNAR inspections that agents were to use "a diverse selection of operatives based on age (16/17 year olds), gender, and race."
-To ensure a balance of the gender of youth inspectors in the future, OATC will assign each agent a specific gender to use.

-Geographic, demographic, and logistical considerations in conducting inspections

-Geographic Variation: RVR across the state varies by region.
+To ensure a balance of the gender of youth inspectors in the future, OATC will assign each agent a specific gender to use. $\boxtimes$ Geographic, demographic, and logistical considerations in conducting inspections Geographic Variation: RVR across the state varies by region.
 This variation is reviewed each year to target merchant education activities.
 Rurality: The large rural populations make it logistically challenging to conduct compliance checks.
 The effect of rurality is heightened due to the limited number of OATC agents.

-Cultural factors (e.g., language barriers, young people purchasing for their elders)

-] Issues regarding sources of tobacco under tribal jurisdiction

-Other challenges (Please list.)\\\\\
+Cultural factors (e.g., language barriers, young people purchasing for their elders) Issues regarding sources of tobacco under tribal jurisdiction Other challenges (Please list.)